gmedhin/Scheduler-PeriodicTask/README.md

    - The interface is thread-safe (uses mutex to protect access to shared resources)
    - The logic works with externally provided time, does not relay on system time

-directories:
+Directories:

     main - contains the main method (driver code) lib - contains the library (interface), scheduler util - other utilities
     tst - contains the test file
     bld - contains build generated files

 How to build code?

      1. mkdir bld  //-->if it does not already exist
      2. cd bld
      3. cmake ../.
      4. make

 Test the code?

       1. cd bld   //--> go to build folder 2../main/main  //--> to test the the code using the main driver method
       3. make test  // --> to execute the testcases